Varying Stage Efficiencies and Feed Location

 • In the previous lecture, we discussed column efficiencies and how to use them:

-• The overall column efficiency, EO, is the ratio of ideal trays to real trays in the column.
+• The overall column efficiency, $E_O$, is the ratio of ideal trays to real trays in the column.

-• The Murphree tray efficiency, EM, is the effectiveness of a single real tray when compared to a ideal tray.
+• The Murphree tray efficiency, $E_M$, is the effectiveness of a single real tray when compared to a ideal tray.

-• The Murphree point efficiency, EP, is the efficiency of a single point on a tray.
+• The Murphree point efficiency, $E_P$, is the efficiency of a single point on a tray.
 This is only useful when considering the flow on a tray in detail.

 • A constant Murphree tray efficiency is relatively easy to use, forming an “effective” VLE line below the true VLE line, which we called the Murphree line.